 The next group of common types of seams is enclosed seams.
 An enclosed seam, true to its name, keeps the fabric allowance enclosed rather than open.
 There are a variety of techniques to do this, which you’ll see below.

 The important thing to know about the enclosed seams is that they take longer to finish than open seams.
 However, this type of seams is excellent for those who have sensitive skin (like children), or for clothing that will be in sensitive areas such as lingerie.
-The enclosed type of seams also works well for light, delicate material like silk and organza.
+The enclosed type of seams also works well for light, delicate materials like silk and organza.

 A French seam will give your delicate fabrics a nice, neat finish.
 I always use French seams for my silk chiffon and organza garments.
-Actually, I like them on any lightweight and medium weight silk.
+Actually, I like them on any lightweight and medium-weight silk.
 And recently I used French seams to sew 100% silk pillowcases.

 You can find many good online tutorials on how to sew French seams.
-Nevertheless it seems to me that some small but important details are always missing.
+Nevertheless, it seems to me that some small but important details are always missing.
 So I made my own tutorial showing you how to sew a French seam in five simple steps.

 Flat Felled Seam (AKA Run and Fell Seam)

-A flat felled seam is commonly used on tough fabrics such as denim but because they are very strong and durable.
-You can use a flat felled seam when sewing bedding, sportswear and equipment, men’s shirts, special work clothes, jeans, skirts, trousers, clothes that need to be washed very often, etc.
+A flat felled seam is commonly used on tough fabrics such as denim because they are very strong and durable.
+You can use a flat felled seam when sewing bedding, sportswear, and equipment, men’s shirts, special work clothes, jeans, skirts, trousers, clothes that need to be washed very often, etc.

-But flat felled seams can be decorative also.
+But flat-felled seams can be decorative also.
 And they can be used on lightweight silk fabric.

 A distinctive feature of the flat felled seam is that two lines are visible on one side of the seam, and only one line on the other.